brandon-rhodes/python-patterns/pythonic/prebound-methods/index.rst

 First, it is impossible to ever instantiate a second copy of this random number generator.
-If two threads each wanted their own copy of the generator to avoid needing to protect it with locks, then they are out of luck.
+If two threads each wanted their own generator to avoid needing to protect it with locks, then they are out of luck.

-(By “out of luck” I don’t mean “impossible” — this, after all, is Python, the famous dynamic language.
+(Okay, not really; this is Python.
 Think of the possibilities.
 You could import the module,
 rename it in ``sys.modules``,
 and then import it again to get a second copy.
 Or you could manually instantiate a second module object and copy all three names across.
-I simply mean that you would be out of luck if you have any sense of Pythonic decorum.)
+I mean “out of luck” only with respect to Pythonic approaches.)

-Second, it is more difficult to decouple your random number generator tests from each other if its state is global.
+Second, it is more difficult to decouple your random number generator tests from each other if the generator’s state is global.
-Instead of each test creating its own instance, the tests will all have to share the single pair of global functions and hope that they are correctly resetting its state to achieve isolation for the next test.
+Instead of each test creating and exercising a separate isolated instance, the tests will all have to share the single pair of global functions and correct resetting its state between tests to achieve isolation.

 Third, this approach abandons encapsulation.
 This will sound like a fuzzier complaint